sheng-fu/NBA_stats/README.md

 Based on top active 100 players in minutes per game

-**BORROW (Bigger Offensive Roles, Relatively, On Winners)**: to what extent a player has had bigger offensive roles (and more playing time) in wins
+**BORROW (Bigger Offensive Roles, Relatively, On Winners)**: to what extent a player has had bigger offensive roles (and more playing time) in wins <br>

 ![This is an image](https://raw.githubusercontent.com/sheng-fu/NBA_stats/main/BORROW.png)

 **PLOW (Playing Longer On Winners)**: